yonetmen/firmadanteklif-application/README.md

 - Click [here](https://dev.mysql.com/downloads/file/?id=484920) and download the **mysql-installer-community-8.0.15.0.msi**
 - When you click on the link above, it will take you to mysql download page.
 At this point follow the instructions on this [youtube clip](https://youtu.be/u96rVINbAUI?t=80) from the current time.
 But read the next step before you doing that.
 - While you are watching it, when you come to [this point](https://youtu.be/u96rVINbAUI?t=150) you need to select one more component before continue to follow the instructions.
-You need to click on `MySQL Connectors`, expend the submenu of `Connector/J` and select the available version of that as well.
+You need to click on `MySQL Connectors`, expend the submenu of `Connector/J` and select the available version as well.
 Read next step as well.
 - When you come to [this point](https://youtu.be/u96rVINbAUI?t=217) to choose a username and password, choose `admin` for both username and password since our application is configured to use these credentials to connect to the database.
 - When you complete installation and while your MySQL Workbench is open, click your `admin` connection to open up mysql console and type `CREATE SCHEMA firmadanteklif` and click `CTRL` + `Enter` in order to run the query & create the application database.